IlCallo/quasar/docs/src/pages/quasar-cli/app-upgrade-guide.md

 * Edit your `/package.json` file:
   - remove "resolutions" > "@babel/parser" if it's there
   - make sure "devDependencies" > "@quasar/app" is set to "^2.0.0"
-  - yarn/npm install workbox-webpack-plugin@^5.0.0 (or ^4.0.0) if you are using PWA mode (this package is no longer supplied by "@quasar/app")
   - remove "cordovaId" and "capacitorId" if they are there
   - update "browserslist"; [what it does](/quasar-cli/browser-compatibility); the default content is: